-You can also randomize the parameter settings on a specific PARAMETER page on a Synth track.
+- You can also randomize the parameter settings on a specific PARAMETER page on a Synth track.
 Press [PARAMETER] key + [YES] to randomize all parameters on that page.
-Every time you press this key combination, the parameters randomize in a new way.

-• Press [PARAMETER] key + [NO] to reset the PARAMETER page to its last saved state.
+Every time you press this key combination, the parameters randomize in a new way. - Press [PARAMETER] key + [NO] to reset the PARAMETER page to its last saved state. - Press and hold a [PARAMETER] key to see all the parameter settings on the PARAMETER page.